seanpm2001/interval/PRECISION.md

 `And` behaves like a mask: one of the arguments will "mask" the other in that only the bits where the first argument has a `1` will be preserved in the other, while the remaining bits will be indiscriminately set to `0`.

+The correct precision to use then depends on whether we want to prioritise pseudo-injectivity or the concrete use case of bitwise boolean operators.

+### Bitwise boolean operator

+If we consider that all bits are significant, including the trailing zeroes, then the output precision precision should be the finest of both input precisions, floored to $0$ as the output is an integer.

+This solution is the one that is used in the code, but the alternative is implemented in comments.

+### Pseudo-injectivity

+If we prioritise pseudo-injectivity (i.e., consider that we can ), then the reasoning goes as follow:

 Considering that all bits beyond the LSB of an argument have value `0`, all output bits in these positions will have value `0` as well.
 From the point of view of pseudo-injectivity, this means that these bits cannot be used to distinguish outputs, and can be ditched as such.
 As a consequence, the output LSB will coarser or equal than the coarsest input LSB: $l' \ge max(l_x, l_y)$.